 We are faculty and staff at the University of Washington Bothell who come from a variety of backgrounds: learning sciences, computer science, art, digital learning, science education, and teacher education.
 Collectively, we are excited about partnering with community organizations that serve nondominant communities to design STEM learning environments that shift people’s thinking about how they can engage with STEM and how STEM relates to their lives.
 We work in both formal and informal settings and in digital and non-digital learning environments.
 If you have an idea for a project or want to learn more about our work, please contact us!

-Dr. Carrie Tzou is an associate professor in science education in the School of Educational Studies and a PI in the Goodlad Institute.
+Dr. Carrie Tzou is a professor in science education in the School of Educational Studies and a PI in the Goodlad Institute.
 She holds a PhD in Learning Sciences from Northwestern University and an M.S. in Teaching and Learning with a concentration in science education from Vanderbilt University.

 Her research has three major components, all connected with an interest in addressing issues of culture, identity, and equity in science and environmental science learning: